Mellocay/web_project_4/README.md

 Project 6 was all about form validation and user experience.
 I also worked with more complex even listeners.

 For Project 7, I had to dive deeper into my understanding of the code and why it works.
 I had to simplify it and box it into classes and create modules.

+Project 8 divided the code up into even more modules.
+They make the code easier to work with since each module has it's own function.

 **Conclusion**